tlioris/springbootcrud/README.md

 To deploy the backend server:

-1. insert < packaging >jar/</packaging/> at every pom.xml of every module
+1. insert < packaging > jar </ packaging > at every pom.xml of every module
 2. execute a maven clean package run for springbootcrud-domain project.
 This will produce a new jar file, located at spring-boot-crud project in the end folder of folder sequence springbootcrud-domain/target ...
 3. this new jar file should be included as a dependency in the springbootcrud-service project.
 Since you are using some UI (Eclipse, Netbeans, IntelliJ) this should be a trivial task.
 4. execute a maven clean package run for springbootcrud-service project.
 This should create a new jar file, located at spring-boot-crud project (as of step 2).